-Three potential California Season Structure Options are described below, it should be noted these are under preliminary consideration at present.
+Four potential California Season Structure Options are described below, it should be noted these are under preliminary consideration at present.
 Each Option could be chosen as a standalone season structure or combined with other Options for each Management Area and month of the year to take steps to achieve but not exceed specifications and harvest targets.
 Under all Season Structure Options considered, the shore-based and spear fishing season exemption continues.
 While the goal is to set Management Measures pre-season that are designed to meet management goals, the Options analyzed could also be used through the routine inseason management measures adjustment process.

 Option 1 below is presented as a starting point to facilitate discussions for the 2025-26 biennial process.
 Option 2 and 3 below are presented to show the anticipated impacts of a full closure of all groundfish fisheries (Option 2) and a fully opened groundfish fishery with no area restrictions and year round fishing (Option 3).
-Options 2 and 3 represent the full spectrum of season structure and area restrictions that will ultimately inform Option 1 once it is developed.
-Option 4 represents the inseason changes for 2024 that the Council adopted in March 2024, provided for the option to continue those regulations in the 2025-26 biennial process.
+Options 2 and 3 represent the full spectrum of season structure and area restrictions that will inform the Preliminary Preferred Alternative once it is developed.
+Option 4 represents the inseason changes for 2024 the Council approved.
+Option 4 is analyzed so regulations used in 2024 can continue in the 2025-26 biennial process if selected by the Council